mrentier/distributed-systems/CRDT.md

 - Order is not important.
 - Latency, failed requests etc. have no impact.

- Lets review a number of set-based CRDTs and see which would be appropriate for our holiday gift list application.
+ Let's review a number of set-based CRDTs and see which would be appropriate for our holiday gift list application.

 <h2>2P-Set</h2>